Why would a disaster with significant numbers of burn injuries create a crisis?

 Burn Centers in the Southeastern United States

 Presently, there are no Burn Centers in South Carolina nor Mississippi; two in Tennessee, Georgia, Kentucky, and North Carolina; and three in Alabama, Virginia, and Florida.
-Of these seventeen burn centers, only five are verified burn centers: two in North Carolina (Chapel Hill and Winston-Salem) and three in Florida (Tampa, Miami, and Gainesville).
+Of these seventeen burn centers, nine are verified burn centers: one in Virginia (Richmond), one in Tennessee (Memphis), two in North Carolina (Chapel Hill and Winston-Salem), two centers in Georgia (Atlanta and Augusta), and three in Florida (Tampa, Miami, and Gainesville).

 Verified burn centers will see approximately two-thirds of all burn patients seen in a burn center.
 Burn Center Verification was originally developed by the American College of Surgeons and modeled using the ACS Trauma Center Verification standards; today, it is administered by the American Burn Association.